Downsizing Your Home

 Why Homeowners Are Moving

-Lifestyle, family, and simplicity are the top reasons many older homeowners choose to move.
-These figures reflect averages across older age groups.
+Here are some of the top reasons many older homeowners choose to move.

 32%